jphouminh71/CSCI4448-ObjectOrientedProgramming/README.md

 ### "Delegation is favored over inheritance."
 * Not only does it let you encapsulate a family of algorithms into their own set of classes, but it also lets you change behavior at runtime.

+### Open Closed Principle
+* Classes should be open to extension, but closed for modification

 <br>

 ## Interface vs Abstract Classes